Scanned Diary, Volume 1

 My grandmother was an accomplished woman: a scholar, a champion badminton player, a nurse in World War One, mother of two.

 She was the daughter of Charles Frederick Pringle Conybeare, a businessman of some note, supporter of the Anglican Church and pillar of the Lethbridge community, the town's first lawyer.
+(Indeed, the second lawyer in all Alberta, James Lougheed being the first.)

 Great-grandfather did pretty well for himself, which was probably easier at the time, as the settlers occupied the suddenly-emptied western lands, building and starting companies.
 He was involved in the start of a number of them, had a huge house for the time, sent his two daughters to the best schools out East.